 Materials needed: All written materials in the form of lectures, ebooks, story links, etc. are provided by the instructor.

 ABOUT THE INSTRUCTOR: Canadian Gila Green moved to Israel in 1994.
-Her young adult novel No Way Home will be released October 3, 2017 with Simon Pulse, an imprint of Simon & Schuster.
+Her second novel Passport Control is forthcoming from S&H Publishing (2019).
+Her story collection White Zion is forthcoming from Cervena Barva Press.
 Her first novel, King of the Class was released by NON Publishing (Vancouver, 2013).
-Her short stories have appeared in dozens of literary magazines in the US, Canada, Australia, Israel, and Hong Kong.
-Her collection, White Zion, is a finalist for the Doris Bakwin Award (Carolina Wren Press), and her work has been short-listed for WordSmitten’s TenTen Fiction Contest, the Walrus Literary Award, the Eric Hoffer Best New Writing Award, and the Ha’aretz Short Fiction Award.
+Her collection is a finalist for the Doris Bakwin Award (Carolina Wren Press), and her work has been short-listed for WordSmitten’s TenTen Fiction Contest, the Walrus Literary Award, the Eric Hoffer Best New Writing Award, and the Ha’aretz Short Fiction Award.
 Her short stories have appeared in dozens of literary magazines including Fiction Magazine, Akashic Books, Many Mountains Moving, The Saranac Review, Jewish Fiction, Pilot Pocket Books, The Dalhousie Review and Noir Nation.
 Please visit: www.gilagreenwrites.com